 We support and organise Asia-related events and festivals, and offer artists professional development opportunities in Asia

-Diwali is an ancient Hindu festival celebrating the triumph of light over darkness and the renewal of life.
-It is celebrated by people in India and Indians living abroad.
+Diwali is celebrated by people in India and Indians living abroad.
 Families light lamps, candles and fireworks to symbolise the triumph of light over darkness, wisdom over ignorance and good over evil.

 The Auckland and Wellington Diwali festivals are held each year in mid October.

 Watch a video of highlights from the 2016 Auckland Diwali festival